Home - Salad - Lemon-Parmesan Zucchini Noodles

 This post may contain affiliate links.
 Please read my disclosure policy.

-A bowl of zucchini noodles in spirals with walnuts, lemon and herb sprigs on top.
+A bowl of zucchini salad in a bowl with walnuts, lemon and herb sprigs on top.

 Most summer squash like zucchini are tender and mild and when really fresh they don’t even need to be cooked — unless you happen to be craving delicious fried zucchini.
-This healthy zucchini noodle recipe is as minimalistic as it gets.
+This fresh zucchini salad recipe is as minimalistic as it gets.

 To make it, raw zucchini noodles are combined with olive oil, lemon, Parmesan cheese and chopped walnuts, which add a toasty crunch.

-Zucchini and green squash can be can be prepared in all kinds of ways:
+Zucchini and summer squash can be can be prepared in various ways

 Yellow, green and pattypan summer zucchini squashes on a linen napkin.